BY LAWS OF NORTHAMPTON CYCLING CLUB, INC.

 ARTICLE NO. 5 – OFFICERS

-The Executive Committee of the Board of Directors shall consist of the following Officers; the immediate Past-President, President, Clerk and Treasurer.
+The Executive Committee of the Board of Directors shall consist of the following Officers; the President(s) (one or two), the Clerk, and Treasurer.
 The term of office for the Executive Committee shall be for two (2) years.
 The Executive Committee shall perform all necessary operations of NCC between meetings of the Board of Directors, and shall report all of its activities to the board at the next board meeting.

-- Appoint committee chairpersons, all of which he or she is to be an ex-officio member
+B. Appoint committee chairpersons, all of which they are to be an ex-officio member

-- Keep record of officer’s and director’s terms of office
+D. Keep record of officers and directors terms of office

 The Treasurer shall:

-- Pay all orders approved by the Board of Directors drawn upon funds in his or her hands, make quarterly reports to the Board of Directors on the condition of the treasury, present the financial report at the first general meeting after the end of the fiscal year, and prepare the annual budget and submit it to the Board of Directors for approval.
+B. Pay all orders approved by the Board of Directors drawn upon funds in their hands, make quarterly reports to the Board of Directors on the condition of the treasury, present the financial report at the first general meeting after the end of the fiscal year, and prepare the annual budget and submit it to the Board of Directors for approval.

-- Perform such other duties as his or her office demands or as instructed by the Board of Directors, including the collection of dues and expenditures of monies.
+C. Perform such other duties as their office demands or as instructed by the Board of Directors, including the collection of dues and expenditures of monies.

-- At the expiration of his or her term deliver to his or her successor, when duly qualified, all money and other properties of the Membership in his or her custody, a statement of his or her accounts, and all books and papers pertaining to his or her office.
+D. At the expiration of their term deliver to their successor, when duly qualified, all money and other properties of the Membership in their custody, a statement of their accounts, and all books and papers pertaining to their office.

 The Clerk Shall:

-- In the absence of the President, assume all of the duties and responsibilities incumbent upon the President.
+B. In the absence of the President(s), the Clerk shall assume all of the duties and responsibilities incumbent upon the President(s).

 ARTICLE NO. 6 – MEETINGS OF THE MEMBERS

-The Annual General Meeting of the Membership shall be held at least once each year, at such time and on such days as shall be designated by the President.
+The Annual General Meeting of the Membership shall be held at least once each year, at such time and on such days as shall be designated by the President(s).

 Twenty voting members shall constitute a quorum at any meeting of the Membership.

-Notice of such meeting shall be emailed to each member of the Membership at least twenty (15) days before the meeting is to take place.
+Notice of such a meeting shall be emailed to each member of the Membership at least fifteen (15) days before the meeting is to take place.
 Such notice shall be deemed to have been given upon being posted on the list-serve.

 ARTICLE NO. 7 – ELECTIONS AND VOTING